Catfish371/pdsnd_github/README.md

 The analysis closely tracked with that done for IIT in 2018.
 This is a third comment made to satisfy the requirement

+###
+Note that the comments in the Python file reflect the appropriate statistical term for the most common response: mode

 ### Files used
 bikeshare_2.py
 chicago.csv